HOW IS THE ST. ATHANASIUS ACADEMY DIFFERENT FROM OTHER SCHOOLS?

 We do not have an official attendance policy, but a lack of attendance could affect participation and final grading by the teacher.
 The virtual classrooms are available to any students with internet access.
 We attempt to record all video calls to make them available for students who are absent.
 The recorded videos, while not as useful as live interaction, are made available for enrolled students to review when absent.
 We are unable to promise that 100% of all video calls will be recorded and posted online.

 IS THE ACADEMY ACCREDITED?

 We do not have accreditation at this time.
-Our school partners with homeschooling families by offering live, online courses that help provide additional teaching, curriculum structure, accountability, and community to students.
+Our school partners with families by offering live, online courses that help provide additional teaching, curriculum structure, accountability, and community to students.
 Parents should take care to ensure compliance with state laws and keep records of study for student transcripts.
-Included with tuition, we offer free housing of grades and attendance.
+Grades will not be housed by St. Athanasius Academy and we do not provide transcripts.

 Log the hours that your child spends completing assignments and in engagement.
 One credit is approximately 120-180 hours of work over an entire school year.
 150 hours is the average for a year-long academic course such as English or History.
 One course for one semester counts as one-half credit.
 We try to avoid legalism when tracking time, but we generally assume 2 hours a week of instruction and about 2-4 hours a week of homework over 30 weeks (a full school year) of instruction equals one credit.

 For middle and high school, core studies meet twice a week for approximately 40 minutes in an online virtual classroom.
 The time and day of the week are set by the school and the teacher (in an attempt to accommodate the teacher’s schedule).
 Some of our classes, such as Orthodox Studies, meet once a week.
 For elementary school, the classes meet approximately 30 minutes twice a week.